Tapsa/AGE/Readme.txt

 CMake 2.8.12.1: (3.2.3 fails to do debug builds with wxWidgets 2.8) Install normally and select it to update PATH automatically.
+You may need to edit version numbers in
+\CMake 2.8\share\cmake-2.8\Modules\Find*.cmake
+files to find correct packages.

 Install/extract rest of the stuff into C:/Cpp or another folder which you like.